Robert Irsay: NFL ownership

-Move
+Moving the Colts

-In January 1984 Irsay appeared before the Baltimore media and exclaimed, "This is my team!"
+On January 20, 1984, Irsay appeared drunk before the Baltimore media and exclaimed, "This is my team!"
 He reiterated that, despite problems, the rumors that he was moving the team were untrue.
 With negotiations over improvements to Memorial Stadium at an impasse, one of the chambers of the Maryland state legislature passed a law on March 27, 1984, allowing the city of Baltimore to seize the Colts under eminent domain, which city and county officials had threatened to do.
-Irsay claimed the city promised him a new football stadium, something they later denied, citing the team's poor attendance.
+Irsay claimed the city promised him a new football stadium, something they denied, saying that poor attendance had precluded the option of a new stadium.
 The next day, fearing a dawn raid on the team's Owings Mills headquarters, Irsay accepted a deal offered by the city of Indianapolis.

-Indianapolis Mayor, William H. Hudnut III, contacted John Burnside Smith, then CEO of the Mayflower Transit Company, who arranged for fifteen trucks to pack the team's property hurriedly and transport it to Indianapolis in the early hours of the morning of March 29.
+Indianapolis mayor William H. Hudnut III contacted John Burnside Smith, then CEO of the Mayflower Transit Company, who arranged for fifteen trucks to pack the team's property hurriedly and transport it to Indianapolis in the early hours of the morning of March 29.
 An ecstatic crowd in Indianapolis greeted the arrival of its new NFL team, and the team received 143,000 season ticket requests in just two weeks.

 Baltimore was without a National Football League team until another controversial move in 1996, when Art Modell brought the personnel of the Cleveland Browns there to become the Baltimore Ravens.

-After Irsay's death in Indianapolis on January 14, 1997, the Colts were inherited by his son, Jim, who serves as CEO.
-Bill Polian handled the day-to-day operations of the team as vice-chairman until his dismissal after the 2011 season.

-Irsay is one of the members of the Indianapolis Colts Ring of Honor, being inducted on September 23, 1996.

 Personal life

+He married Harriet Pogorzelski on July 12, 1947, at Temple Sholom in Chicago, with Rabbi Louis Binstock officiating.
+According to Irsay, who is not a reliable narrator for details of his own biography, he had a second Catholic wedding to Pogorzelski, the daughter of Polish immigrants.
+They raised their children Roman Catholic.

-In 1946, Irsay married Harriet Pogorzelski, the daughter of Polish Catholic immigrants.
-They raised their children Catholic.
-They had three children – Thomas, Roberta and Jim.
-Roberta was killed in an automobile accident in 1971 on I-294 outside Chicago.
-Thomas, who lived with a severe mental disability, lived in a Florida facility until his death in 1999 at the age of 45.
-Jim is now the CEO and principal owner of the Colts.
-Irsay, who had divorced from Harriet, married Nancy Clifford on June 17, 1989, at Second Presbyterian Church in Indianapolis; Hudnut officiated the ceremony.
+Bob and Harriet Irsay had three children – Thomas, Roberta, and Jim.
+Roberta was killed at age 14 in a 1971 automobile accident on I-294 outside Chicago.
+Thomas, who suffered from a severe mental disability, lived in a Florida facility until his death in 1999 at the age of 45.

+Irsay, who had divorced Harriet, married Nancy Clifford on June 17, 1989, at Second Presbyterian Church in Indianapolis; Hudnut officiated the ceremony.
 Nancy Irsay died November 7, 2015, at the age of 65.